EdinSmartLab/OpenFOAM-Dakota/README.md

  - OpenFOAM versions 4, 5 and 6
  - Operating system: Linux

-If you have questions/would like to collaborate/find this software helpful, feel free to contact me at asandip785@gmail.com
+If you have questions/would like to collaborate/find this software helpful, you can reach me at asandip785@gmail.com